piourban/JavaEE_app/README.md

 This version provide basic functionality e.g. to add new notes, to login, to registe, to vote for particular notes .<br> Application will be still improving.<br>

+Before you run code, remember to fulfill datasource details in "context.xml" file.

 Used technologies:<br>
 - Spring Jdbctemplate<br>
 - MySQL database<br>